 The Dunbars are not entirely ready for retirement, though Shelley told OBJ that she and her husband were looking forward to getting outside and playing more than they’ve been able to in the last two decades.

 In February 2017, the Boulder-based couple bought Neptune Mountaineering out of bankruptcy and have transformed it from the dusty, sad, struggling specialty outdoor shop it had become after its founder,Gary Neptune, sold it to Backwoods.

 By all accounts, Neptune has been returned to its former glory—and then some—thanks to some heavy lifting by the Dunbars, who undertook a massive renovation, installed a climbing wall and coffee shop, brought Gary Neptune’s famous museum back to life, and reinvigorated a robust calendar of events.

-Dunbar says she’s extremely proud of the Sea to Summit business they’ve built over the last 22 years.
+Dunbar said she’s extremely proud of the Sea to Summit business they’ve built over the last 22 years.
 “When we started, it was just Andrew and I, and now we have over 50 employees.
 Sea to Summit gear wasn’t available in North America at all, and now we have more than 700 retail accounts.
 We’re ubiquitous; we’re everywhere we need to be.
 We’re proud of our business, how we treat our customers, how well our team serves those customers, the reputation we’ve built.
-I think people trust us and like doing business with us,” she says.
-Dunbar says she’s gratified that Australian Sea to Summit acknowledges that and will keep her team in place.
+I think people trust us and like doing business with us,” she said.
+Dunbar said she’s gratified that Australian Sea to Summit acknowledges that and will keep her team in place.

 The ownership transition will go into effect April 30, 2020, and all parties expect it to be business as usual for all its retailers and customers.

 As for Shelley and Andrew, they’re looking for ways to give back to the outdoor industry through mentoring or board positions.
 They’re also researching beach vacations for May.
-“I think I deserve a little beach time,” Shelley laughs.
+“I think I deserve a little beach time,” Shelley laughed.